Woven Paintings

 Felixy Red Stars

-Peaceful Warrior Red
+Peaceful Warrior Orange

 PGFY Pink

-American Flag Series
+Flag Series

 Risk did his first "My America" Flag painting during Covid in 2020.